coding-beagle/ImageToTclForLEdit/README.md

 python main.py
 ```

-The program will ask for an image file path **relative to the directory that main.py** is in.
+The program will ask for an image file path **relative to a directory called that main.py** is in.
+Place the image in a directory called /inputs/.

 Then, the script will show a preview of the image, for which it is possible to adjust the brightness / contrast of - although this has to be changed by editing the 'brightness' and 'contrast' variables in the script.